 I have found that seeing your budget laid out on a calendar makes it more real and much easier to understand.

 When writing down the bills on the calendar, you should indicate if a bill is to be paid from the first paycheck or the second paycheck.
 I found using different colored pens for each paycheck really helped.

 Doing this will help you to track your bill payments easily.

 You can add additional expenses like birthdays to your calendar to act as a reminder of the expense you make for gifts.

 Another good thing about a calendar is that you can create one on your phone with reminders for the bill payments.

 3. Create your first biweekly budget from the first paycheck

 With your bill payment calendar and all the dates for payments mapped out, it is now easy to know the total amount of money you will spend from the first of your biweekly paychecks.

 From here, you add other variable expenses to your budget like groceries, gas money, and even to buy things like clothes.

 If you have any leftover money from your first paycheck then consider adding this to your emergency fund, into a savings account or towards outstanding debts.

 Every little bit of extra income you put towards debt repayments brings forward your debt freedom date.

 If you have no debt, put this money towards your financial goals.
 Pay yourself first so you can spend the money later.

 4. Create your second biweekly budget from the second paycheck

 Like the first, create a budget from the bills on your calendar and pay all the bills according to their due date.

 You can also have some additional groceries and other variable expenses such as payments into your sinking funds or towards your savings goals.

 Also, ensure to add in the irregular expenses you pay out on for your day-to-day life like paying memberships, different kinds of maintenance, including haircuts.

 Making and following a thorough biweekly budget will have you set up for a successful financial journey.

-5. Have a follow up and monitor your monthly budget spending
+5. follow up and do checks on your monthly finances